python/cpython/Doc/library/turtle.rst

   Accordingly the latter has got an alias: :meth:`Screen.onkeyrelease`.

 - The method  :meth:`Screen.mainloop` has been added.
-So when working only with Screen and Turtle objects one must not additonally import :func:`mainloop` anymore.
+So when working only with Screen and Turtle objects one must not additionally import :func:`mainloop` anymore.

 - Two input methods has been added :meth:`Screen.textinput` and